-Use a mop or damp cloth that is lightly dampened (not wet) mop and/or vacuum for regular weekly cleaning.
-Only use cleaning products recommended by the finish manufacturer.
+Use a mop or damp cloth that is lightly dampened (not wet) with warm water and/or vacuum for regular weekly cleaning.
+Only use wood cleaner products that are recommended by the finish manufacturer.
 Wood surfaces may have oil finishes or polyurethane finishes.
-Never use a scrubbing or scouring pad that may damage or scratch any surface.
-Use only those cleaning products and pads that are recommended by the finish manufacturer.
+Never use a scrubbing or scouring pad that may damage or scratch the wood surface.

 Wipe up spills immediately with a slightly damp lint-free cloth to prevent watermarks, then follow up with a recommended cleaning product.
-For stubborn stains, lightly dampen a soft cloth with a manufacturer’s recommended cleaner.
-Apply directly to the stain and repeat as necessary.
+For stubborn stains, apply directly to the stain and repeat as necessary.

-Keeping a clean surface prevents dust and dirt from scratching and grinding into the finish over time, thus reducing the need to refinish the surface often in the future.
-Keep all wood products away from heavy moisture.
+Keeping a clean surface prevents dust and dirt from scratching and grinding into the varnish over time, thus reducing the need to refinish the surface often in the future.
+Keep all wood products away from heavy moisture to avoid warping.

-Use felt protector pads on the feet of furniture legs to protect flooring from scratching and denting.
-If furniture has casters, use non-marking rubber casters instead of metal or plastic casters, which can dent.
+Use felt protector pads on the feet of furniture legs to protect flooring wood surfaces from scratching and denting.
+If a piece of furniture has casters, use non-marking rubber casters instead of metal or plastic casters, which can dent.

 Throw rugs and dirt-trapping mats at exterior doors will greatly reduce long-term wear on wood flooring, reducing the need to sand and refinish the surface and maintaining the beauty of your natural wood floor.
 Throw rugs can help limit exposure to direct sunlight as this can cause discoloration to the wood surface over time.
 This also applies to any of your natural wood products.
 If using a throw rug or doormat with a rubber or vinyl backing, check to make sure that it does not dull or discolor your floor over time.
 Some chemicals in rubber and vinyl can react with certain finishes.

-An elephant has a force of 50 to 100 pounds per square inch (psi) on a floor, while a 125-pound woman in high heels has the force of 2,000 psi.
+An elephant has a force of 50 to 100 pounds per square inch (psi) on a floor, while a 125-pound woman in high heels has a force of 2,000 psi.
 That’s 20 times greater than the elephant.
-Such force can damage any floor, not just hardwood.
-Exposed nailheads are especially brutal to a floor their 8,000 psi is damaging enough to pulverize hardened concrete.
+Such force can damage any type of wood floor.
+Exposed nailheads are especially brutal to a floor as their 8,000 psi is damaging enough to pulverize hardened concrete.